yongari38/yongari38.github.io/_pages/about.md

 I am currently in my final year of B.S. in Computer Science and Engineering at Korea University.
 I have been working as a research intern at Information System Security Lab since 2019.
 My research interests include cloud security, system security, microarchitectural attacks, side-channel attacks, and safe AI.

- I have been working as a research intern at ISS Lab since 2019.
+ I have been working as a research intern at ISSLab since 2019.
-*[ISS Lab]: Information System Security Laboratory
+*[ISSLab]: Information System Security Laboratory
 <br>
 <br><br>